wmeijer221/msc_thesis/README.md

 - _Link Strength:_ the scripts refer to link strength as link intensity; these are synonyms.
 - _Downstream dependencies:_ This term has been updated twice.
 In the code, it's referred to as _dependencies_ (e.g., `DependencyEcosystemExperience`), in the thesis it's referred to as _incoming dependencies_ (or _in-dependencies_), and in the paper it's referred to as _downstream dependencies_.
 The first update was simply for clarity, and the second to conform with professional jargon.
 Developer experience of this kind refers to the experience acquired in projects that implement the focal project.
 - _Upstream dependencies:_ This term was updated in the same fashion and for the same reasons as upstream dependencies.
 In the code, it is called _reverse dependencies_ (e.g., `InverseDependencyEcosystemExperience`), in the thesis it's referred to as _outgoing dependencies_, and in the paper as _upstream dependencies_.
 Developer experience of this kind refers to the experience acquired in projects that are implemented by the focal project.
+- _Project Newcomers:_ The paper talks about newcomers.
+In the code, this is referred to as "first-time contributors".
+These are synonyms.

 The code has NOT been fully updated to reflect these changes in an attempt to avoid accidental errors.
 Therefore, take the differences in terminology in mind when interpreting the results.